Thailand & Malaysia

 For a relaxing day out in nature

-Just to make myself clear: there is absolutely no danger in entering those establishments!
-At most you will get a marriage proposal in a more or less joking tone, and in some places situations may arise that a lonely man might even find very pleasant.
-It is simply not the right environment for me.
+Just to clarify, there is no danger associated with visiting these establishments!
+At most, you may receive a joking marriage proposal, and in some cases, a lonely man might even find the situation enjoyable.
+However, it is not the environment I’m seeking.

-Although there is not much to see, I found the ‘monkey’ traffic lights very cute, as well as the huge crab overlooking one of the main streets and the view from that same spot, very similar to what I had seen from the beach the previous day.
+Although there isn’t much to see, I find the “monkey” traffic lights quite charming, as well as the enormous crab towering over one of the main streets.
+From that same spot, I am treated to a view similar to the one I had seen the previous day from the beach.

-Ao Luek is about 45 km from Krabi, and inside the Bok Khorani National Park, which belongs to its territory, you can reach some lovely places by river, such as the water caves of Bor Thor or the Skull Cave, which contains prehistoric paintings and is named after the many skulls of primitive men that have been found there.
+Ao Luek is situated approximately 45 km away from Krabi and is part of the Bok Khorani National Park, offering access to beautiful river locations such as the water caves of Bor Thor and the Skull Cave.
+The latter features prehistoric paintings and derives its name from the numerous skulls of primitive men discovered there.

 If you don’t believe in the existence of walking fish, watch this video

-Time has flown by and it is already time to prepare for the next destination.
-Come along, I look forward to seeing you all in…
+Time has elapsed quickly, and it’s now time to prepare for my next destination.
+Please join me, I can’t wait to meet you in…

-To cover the 750 km that separate Krabi from Kuala Lumpur, a city of about 1,800,000 people and the capital of Malaysia, the most convenient solution is that offered by AirAsia, which offers several direct flights lasting 70 minutes.
+To traverse the 750 km distance separating Krabi from Kuala Lumpur, a city with a population of approximately 1,800,000 and the capital of Malaysia, AirAsia offers the most expedient solution with several direct flights that have a duration of 70 minutes.

-Still, at the Krabi airport I see a few Caucasian tourists waiting to board the same flight as me who have brought half their possessions with them, and demand to take them on board.
-Under these conditions there will be inevitably problems with the company, and in fact the boarding procedure takes forever because of the arguments between these arrogant yokels and the boarding attendants.
+Nevertheless, at the Krabi airport, I observe several Caucasian tourists waiting to board the same flight as me with a plethora of possessions, demanding to carry them on board.
+Under these circumstances, conflicts with the airline are inevitable, and in reality, the boarding process is interminable due to confrontations between these insolent individuals and the boarding staff.

-I don’t belong to those who see wealth as an absolute evil, because I am a firm believer that if you have both talent and the courage to take risks, you deserve to be rewarded.
-So, I am also not against luxury, as long as you savor it in small doses, because when it becomes a habit it completely loses its meaning.
+I am not among those who view wealth as an absolute evil.
+I firmly believe that if you possess talent and the bravery to take risks, you deserve to be rewarded.
+Therefore, I am not opposed to indulging in luxury, provided it is enjoyed in moderation.
+When it becomes a habit, it loses its significance.

 Nightlife in the capital of Malaysia